tkassila/tvprograms/README.md

 # preact material app

-This is showing tv and radio programs on a browser.
-To get json or xml data, it is calling local proxy server (on port 9090).
+This app is showing tv and radio programs on a browser.
+To get json or xml data from servers, it is calling local proxy server (on port 9090).
+You can show also descriptions and search a text from canals or programs.
+The app is also for visual handicapp people.
+Has bigger fonts, can be used with screen readers, white and black colors to change.

 1. On local repo:
 2. Install node and npm apps.